vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 both solar and the lunar as the case may be, the parti

 cular regions of India where it is current.
-Inspite of The lengths of the months according to the Surya the apparent diversity in the ages of the esas, the Siddhanta are the same as shown earlier, as the methods of calendarical calculations associated with same month was used by the S. S. for both the each era are almost identical to be more accurate, purposes.
+Inspite of The lengths of the months according to the Surya the apparent diversity in the ages of the esas, the Siddhānta are the same as shown earlier, as the methods of calendarical calculations associated with same month was used by the S. S. for both the each era are almost identical to be more accurate, purposes.
 But the monturn value is different from

 only slightly different and follow the rules given in that shown before, due to the fact that a different